SpIDER: Spatially Informed Dense Embedding Retrieval for Software Issue Localization: Experiments and Results

-Our results reveal that our \ours{} strategy consistently enhances retrieval performance, particularly in Recall@K and Acc@K, across all programming languages and datasets.
-The best-performing embedding model across datasets is \texttt{SweRankEmbed-Small}, and applying \ours{} further increases Recall@20 and Acc@20 by at least $12.9\%$ and $14\%$, respectively.

-Fig.~\ref{fig:performance_vs_edits} shows that \ours{} consistently outperforms baseline \der{} methods across varying numbers of function-level edits when using \texttt{SweRankEmbed-Small}.
-With the LLM temperature set to 0.1, the standard deviation across multiple iterations was $\leq 0.01$ for all metrics, indicating stable performance.

-\paragraph{MRR@$K$ Gains Depend on Graph Neighborhoods} The MRR@$K$ metric benefits from \ours{} primarily when the first relevant ground-truth item within the top-$K$ results is a neighbor of a center node.
-In cases where the first relevant item is a non-center node, particularly in TypeScript as shown in Tab.~\ref{tab:multiswe_sweverified_combined}—\ours{} may rank neighbors of center nodes ahead, slightly reducing MRR@$K$.
-Since \ours{} is not explicitly designed to optimize the precise ranking order within the top-$K$ results, improvements in MRR@$K$ over baseline \der{} methods are modest but still observable.
+Across datasets, \ours{} improves Recall@20 and Acc@20 of \texttt{SweRankEmbed-Small} by at least $13\%$ and $14\%$, respectively, indicating that graph-aware retrieval yields substantial performance gains even when paired with already strong semantic embeddings.

+\textbf{Improvement is consistent across datasets, metrics, and languages} \quad As shown in \cref{fig:sweverif-gains}, \ours{} yields consistent improvements across both context configurations, achieving gains of $+0.46$ percentage points (pp) at $K=5$ and $+2.74$ pp at $K=10$, corresponding to 2 and 12 additional resolved instances, respectively.
+These results demonstrate that enhanced retrieval coverage directly translates into measurable gains in downstream code generation performance, completing the chain from graph-aware retrieval to end-task success.

-\paragraph{Retrieval Strategy is Agnostic to Downstream Rerankers} Our retrieval strategy is agnostic to downstream rerankers or localization steps.
-To validate this, we evaluate an LLM selector (similar to the reranker in \cite{reddy2025sweranksoftwareissuelocalization}) that retrieves the top 3 modules from a set of $K=20$ candidates.
-As reported in Tab.~\ref{tab:swepoly_combined}, improving top-$K$ coverage with \ours{} also translates to notable gains in Recall@20 and Acc@20 for top-3 localized modules.
+\textbf{Retrieval strategy is agnostic to downstream rerankers} \quad Our retrieval strategy is designed to operate independently of downstream reranking or localization components.
+To validate this property, we evaluate all retrieval methods in conjunction with an LLM-based reranker following \citet{reddy2025sweranksoftwareissuelocalization}, which selects the top-3 functions from $K=20$ retrieved candidates based on its reasoning capabilities.

+As shown in \cref{tab:swepoly_combined}, the improved top-20 coverage provided by \ours{} consistently translates into higher Recall@3 and Acc@3 after reranking.
+This implies that gains achieved at the retrieval stage are preserved and often amplified by downstream reranking, and that \ours{} is complementary to, rather than coupled with, specific localization strategies.

+\textbf{Improved retrieval translates to better code generation} \quad To evaluate the practical impact of improved retrieval on downstream task performance, we pass the retrieved function paths to \texttt{swe-mini-agent}~\cite{yang2024swe} executed with \texttt{Claude Sonnet~4.5}, measuring pass rate on the \texttt{SWE-Bench-Verified} benchmark with retrieval budgets $K=5$ and $K=10$.

+As shown in \cref{fig:sweverif-gains}, \ours{} yields consistent improvements across both context configurations, achieving gains of $+0.46$ percentage points (pp) at $K=5$ and $+2.74$ pp at $K=10$, corresponding to 2 and 12 additional resolved instances, respectively.
+These results demonstrate that enhanced retrieval coverage directly translates into measurable gains in downstream code generation performance, completing the chain from graph-aware retrieval to end-task success.